y8/rancher-localroute/README.md

 Repeat for all environments.

+There two configuration environment variables available:

+  * `POLLER_HOST_IP` to explicitly set the host IP addresses.
+You can set multiple addresses by separating them with comma, like `10.0.1.1, 10.0.1.2`
+  * `POLLER_IFACE` to set the interface name, like `eth0` where IP addresses will be auto-detected.
+If new IP address is added or removed from the given interface routing chain will change as well.
+Addresses with `IFF_LOOPBACK` flag will be ignored.

+If no environment variables set first interface with non loopback IPv4 will be used.

+`rancher-localroute` works only with IPv4 and doesn't support IPv6 at all.

 This is very quick and dirty fix, so keep an eye on the logs.
 And check for the rancher-server issues for updates.